 Overall, 3rd and 4th degree tears occur in around 3-4% of vaginal births.

-Am I at higher risk for my next birth?
+Am I at higher risk of a vaginal tear in my next birth?

 Yes, slightly.
 Women with a previous 3rd degree tear have approximately double the risk of another 3rd degree tear with their next baby.
 However, even doubling the risk means that 90%+ of women with a previous 3rd degree tear will have a very straight-forward delivery requiring minimal stitches in their next pregnancy.